jpvantassel/python3-course/adv/packages.md

 - Optional (slightly less important)
   - A `./docs` directory where the documentation for your package is stored.
-  - A `requirements.txt` file listing the packages required for developers (not for users, depenencies for users are handled in the `setup.py`).
+  - A `requirements.txt` file listing the packages required for developers (not for users, dependencies for users are handled in the `setup.py`).

 ### `setup.py`